-Andromeda galaxy, closest large spiral | EarthSky.org
+Andromeda galaxy: All you need to know

 Although several dozen minor galaxies lie closer to our Milky Way, the Andromeda galaxy is the closest large spiral galaxy to ours.
-Excluding the Large and Small Magellanic Clouds, which can’t be seen from northerly latitudes, the Andromeda galaxy – also known as M31 – is the brightest galaxy you can see.
-At 2.5 million light-years, it’s also the most distant thing visible to your unaided eye.
+Excluding the Large and Small Magellanic Clouds, visible from Earth’s Southern Hemisphere, the Andromeda galaxy is the brightest external galaxy you can see.
+At 2.5 million light-years, it’s the most distant thing humans can see with the unaided eye.

+Astronomers sometimes call this galaxy Messier 31, or M31.
+It was the 31st on a famous list of fuzzy objects compiled by the French astronomer Charles Messier (1730-1817).
+His catalog listed “objects to avoid” when comet-hunting.
+Nowadays, amateur astronomers seek out these objects with their telescopes and binoculars.
+They’re some of most beautiful deep-sky objects known.

-To the eye, this galaxy appears as a smudge of light larger than a full moon.
+Most Messier objects are star clusters or gas clouds in our Milky Way galaxy.
+But the Andromeda galaxy is a whole separate galaxy, even bigger than our Milky Way.
+In a dark sky, you can see that it’s big on the sky as well, a smudge of distant light larger than a full moon.

-When to look for the Andromeda Galaxy.
-From mid-northern latitudes, you can see M31 – also called the Andromeda galaxy – for at least part of every night, all year long.
-But most people see the galaxy first around northern autumn, when it’s high enough in the sky to be seen from nightfall until daybreak.
+From mid-northern latitudes, you can see Andromeda – M31 – for at least part of every night, all year long.
+But most people see the galaxy first around August or September, when it’s high enough in the sky to be seen from evening until daybreak.

 In late August and early September, begin looking for the galaxy in mid-evening, about midway between your local nightfall and midnight.